Mississippi city fires police officer charged in killing

 An Oxford Police Department spokesman confirmed Thursday to the Oxford Eagle that city aldermen met in closed session Tuesday night and fired Mathew Kinne (KIHN’-ee).

-Kinne is charged with murder in the shooting death of 32-year-old Dominique Clayton, who was found shot in the back of her head Sunday at her Oxford home.
+Kinne, 38, is charged with murder in the shooting death of Dominique Clayton, 32, of Oxford.
+Her 8-year-old son found her body when he returned home Sunday.
+The mother of four had been shot in the back of her head.

 Kinne is white and Clayton was black.
 Her relatives say they were in a romantic relationship.

+Kinne had worked for the Oxford Police Department since 2015.
 He remains jailed in a neighboring county.

 Clayton’s mother, Bessie Clayton, expressed outrage Wednesday after a prosecutor told a judge that prosecutors and defense lawyers might agree next week on “reasonable” bail for Kinne.
-She said: “There is no justice for black people.”

 This story has been corrected to show that a prosecutor, not a judge, mentioned the possibility of “reasonable” bail.